FirelyTeam/firely-docs-firely-server/reference/plugins/available_plugins.rst

 :Configuration: ``Vonk.UI.Demo.DemoUIConfiguration.DemoUIConfiguration``
 :License token: http://fire.ly/vonk/plugins/demoui
 :Order: 800
 :Description: Provides the landing page that you see when you request the base url from a browser.
 If you want to provide your own landing page, replace this plugin with your own.
-There is an example of that, see :ref:`vonk_plugins_landingpage`.

 .. _vonk_plugins_document: